 International Career Center

 The mission of the International Career Center (ICC) is to provide expert guidance, cutting-edge resources, and professional development experiences to a diverse student body for the achievement of students’ music career goals.
-Rather than acting as a one-time job link, our overall focus is on music career management and helping students access resources and activities that are available and applying them to their own career paths.
+Rather than acting as a one-time job link, our overall focus is on music career management.
+We help you access available resources and activities and apply them to your career path.